VincentAtt/llm_engineering/perso/Week 1.md

 - "Compared with other Frontier LLMs, what kinds of questions are you best at answering, and what kinds of questions do you find most challenging?
 Which other LLM has capabilities that complement yours?"
 - "What does it feel like to be jealous?"
 - "How many times does the letter 'a' appear in this sentence?"
-- "Choose the world that best completes the analogy : Feather is to bird as sclae is to ______.
-A) reptile B) Dog C) Fish, D) Plant." proposed by [Vellum](https://www.vellum.ai/blog/llm-benchmarks-overview-limits-and-model-comparison), a website that compares models we will see later.
+- "Choose the word that best completes the analogy : Feather is to bird as scale is to ______. <br>
+ A) reptile B) Dog C) Fish, D) Plant." <br>
+ proposed by [Vellum](https://www.vellum.ai/blog/llm-benchmarks-overview-limits-and-model-comparison), a website that compares models we will see later.
 That reminds me of ComparIA.
 - "How many rainbows does it take to leap from Hawaii to 17" made models proposed a real number...

-> ChatGPT canvas allows you to talk with the Chat while it modifies the code you're talking about to suit your need : including examples, simplifying, excludes missing or empty values.
+> ChatGPT canvas allows you to talk with the Chat while it modifies the code you're talking about to suit your need : including examples, simplifying, excludes missing or empty values...
 ChatGPT understood the Hawaii joke.

 > Claude 3.5 is leading from October 24.
 The jealous question is even sensorial and sensitive to human feelings.
-Is is very interesting, it is critical, self-critical, socio-ethical points of view.
+It is very interesting, it is critical, self-critical, socio-ethical points of view.
 When you ask for a code, if creates an `Artefact` on the left and keeps explaining, link Canvases from OpenAI

 > Gemini did not understand the nuanced joke about Hawaii but explains the issue.
 It is really bad at counting 'a's.